 105 Main St., Millburn

 These guys are expert decorators and your kid will be too, after one of their cookie-cupcake or cake-decorating classes.
-Try one of their specialty events or a “Mommy/Daddy and Me” class (so everyone can get in on dessert). $40 per class.
+Try one of their specialty events or a “Mommy/Daddy and Me” class (so everyone can get in on dessert).
 Ages vary.

-Based in Union (pictured above), you don’t even have to leave your house for these classes—they’ll come to you with all the goodies you need for cookie-making.
+You don’t even have to leave your house for these classes—they’ll come to you with all the goodies you need for cookie-making.
 Chefs will show you how to decorate with fondant and how to make bread.
-Arrange a personal session, where your kid can make anything they’re interested in, from candy-making to a perfect pie crust—a great gift for your budding baker. $200 per private lesson.
+Arrange a personal session, where your kid can make anything they’re interested in, from candy-making to a perfect pie crust—a great gift for your budding baker.
 Ages 8-16.

 712 Ginesi Dr., Marlboro

 Toddlers can cook, too!
 Kids as young as three years old can enroll in the “Kinder Cook” program, where they’ll learn about food preparation, nutrition and sanitation—all while tackling a different style of food each week.
-They also offer summer break and holiday camps and semi-private classes.
-Prices and vary ages.
+Ages vary.